BioIQ/openstackguides/centos/README.md

 Hit 'tab' twice and hit enter on 'OK'.

 Finally, run through the following steps to configure the rest of the CentOS install.
-CentOS will shift to a GUI install, so you can use your mose.
+CentOS will shift to a GUI install, so you can use your mouse.

  * Click the 'next' button on the welcome screen.
  * Click the 'next' button on the device selection screen.